 When a recipe says to 'bake until done', that sounds like a specific instruction, but in reality, you must learn what constitutes 'doneness', and use your own judgment for best results.
 To one person, a bread that is dark golden brown and very crisp is 'done'.
 To another, light gold is the correct color, with a more moist interior.

 Whatever your personal preference, there are standard doneness tests you must learn before you can begin experimenting.
 First of all, always begin checking your cakes, cookies, or breads at the earlier doneness time specified in the recipe.
 In fact, we like to set our timer a few minutes earlier than the shortest baking time called for.
 You can always bake something longer, but over baked or burnt products are ruined!

 Doneness Tests for Cakes

 - When a cake is done, the edges will begin to pull away from the sides of the pan.
 This is an indication that the internal cake structure is firm and will hold after the cake is removed from the oven.
-Some people think this indicates the cake is over baked, but I do not like cakes with a gummy or under baked center.
+Some people think this indicates the cake is over baked, but we do not like cakes with a gummy or under-baked center.